enkidevs/curriculum/Java/Generics/type-inference-in-generic-methods.md

   E one, E two) {
   //in this case we will have to use
   //our own Util class, as 'compare'
-  //method is necessarily specified
+  //method is not necessarily
-  //for all type 'E' parameters
+  //specified for all type 'E'
+  //parameters
   return Unil.compare(one, two);
 }